International Emmy Award for Best Actress

 The International Emmy Award for Best Performance by an Actress is presented annually by the International Academy of Television Arts & Sciences (IATAS).
 The award honors the best performance by an actress in a made-for-television fiction program (i.e., a movie, miniseries, drama series, telenovela, or comedy series).

-Since its inception, the award has been given to 18 actresses.
-Chutimon Chuengcharoensukying is the current recipient, for her portrayal of Aoy in Hunger.
+Since its inception, the award has been given to twenty actresses.
+Anna Maxwell Martin is the current recipient, for her portrayal of Delia Balmer in Until I Kill You.
 Julie Walters holds the record for the most wins in this category, with two awards.

 Rules and Regulations

 The International Emmy Award for Best Actress is awarded for a female performance in a made-for-television fiction program (which can be a television film, miniseries, drama series, telenovela, or comedy series).
 According to International Academy rules, only performances from programs entered into the competition are eligible.

 The same actress may be submitted for different productions, as separate entries.
 More than one female performance from the same production may also be submitted.

 To be eligible, a performer must appear in at least 10% of the total airtime of the submitted episode.
 If the performance is part of a series, only one episode must have had its first broadcast within the listed eligibility dates.